Bad Leaver in Private Banking – Meaning & Risks for Private Bankers

 Legal Note: Swiss Non-Compete Clauses (Art.
 340 CO)

-Under Article 340 of the Swiss Code of Obligations (CO), a non-compete clause is only valid if:
+Under Article 340 of the Swiss Code of Obligations, a non-compete clause is valid only if it is agreed in writing.

 The Independent Wealth Management Advantage